 Project Director, Jabu Thomo, explains: “We administer a confidential survey with a representative sample of teachers at schools running our programme.
 In October 2019 we sampled 32 schools and received a total of 142 encouraging responses.
 We value this opportunity to see how JumpStart is doing so that we can continue to fulfil our mandate.”

 The survey measured teacher satisfaction and the impact of the programme.
 Additionally, it investigated the effectiveness of NumberSense workbooks and our interns, as well as teacher training, and where applicable, digital workbooks.

-The key findings from the 2019 survey were:
+Key findings from the 2019 survey

 - Satisfaction with the NumberSense workbooks is especially high, followed by satisfaction with the performance of interns.